Pathways Retreat

 Picture

 The Tree of Hope is a place of prayer, rooted in the Celtic Christian tradition.
 For many centuries in Scotland and Ireland, pilgrims visited sacred wells and tied strips of cloth on a tree adjacent to the well.
 Often, these cloth rags represented physical ailments from which the pilgrim was seeking healing.
 These trees were called “Clootie Trees” because in Scots a Cloot is a rag or a strip of cloth.
 As the strips weathered and blew away, so too the pilgrims prayed that their sickness would fade and go away.
+There are no natural wells on the Pathways campus, so we decided to create our own version of the Clootie Tree by commissioning The Tree of Hope from Goshen artist and sculptor Sunday Mahaja.

 Picture